ziqianzhu/gurobi-optimization-class-tool/README.md

 To get started, begin by opening the "Model_Inputs.xlsx" file and navigating to the "Explanations" sheet for guidance.
 Within the same file, you'll find the "Main" sheet including a furniture-production-plan example.
 Customize this sheet to match your specific model requirements.
 Then proceed to execute the Jupyter notebook, and get the results.

+Credits to Prof. Steven Shechter for this idea and UBC MBAN students for comments and testing.
+Network-model version is coming soon.